libreworks/swiftmailer-spools/README.md

 $ composer require libreworks/swiftmailer-spools
 ```

+* The master branch (version 2.x) of this project depends on SwiftMailer 6.0+, which requires PHP 7.0.
-This project depends on SwiftMailer 5.4+, which requires PHP 5.3.
+* Version 1.x of this project depends on SwiftMailer 5.4+, which requires PHP 5.3.
 It also runs just fine on HHVM.

 ## Compliance